guinetn/basecamp/assets/chapters/code/uml.md

 #### AGGREGATION
 A reference an instance of B. B survive if A is disposed

+A classes relation saying that one class instances are components of the other class Define objects made of others objects

 ```c++

 class Fruit  { // superclass… }